jay123anta/amitabhc/README.md

 5. **Open** a Pull Request

 ### Ideas for Contributions
-- Add more KBC dialogues and features
+- Add more built-in functions (GANIT for math, SAMAY for time)
-- Create KBC-themed tutorials
+- Create more KBC-themed examples
 - Add more example programs
 - Improve error messages in Hindi
 - Add new film-based commands